Senni2127u/emudeck-manual/docs/tricks/ryujinx.md

 - The emulator name at the beginning of the file.
 Anything after the emulator name is ignored.
   - For example, if the latest version of the emulator is `1351` and you would like to downgrade to `1349`.
 When you download version `1349`, you could rename it to `EMULATORNAME-1349.AppImage`, and EmuDeck's script will ignore the `-1349` in the file name, allowing you to record which versions of the emulator you are using through the file name.

-#### How to Roll Back Ryujinx
+#### How to Roll Back and Manually Install Ryujinx

+* SteamOS and Linux

-1. Download the version of the emulator you would like to use from GitHub: [https://github.com/GreemDev/Ryujinx/releases](https://github.com/GreemDev/Ryujinx/releases)
+1. Download the version of the emulator you would like to use from GitLab: [https://git.ryujinx.app/ryubing/ryujinx/-/releases](https://git.ryujinx.app/ryubing/ryujinx/-/releases)
 2. Move the downloaded emulator from Step 1 to `/home/deck/Applications/publish`
-3. (Optional) Rename or delete the original emulator file
+3. (Optional) Rename or delete the original emulator file if it exists.
-4. One at a time, right click `Ryujinx` and `Ryujinx.sh`, click `Properties`, click `Permissions`, check `Is executable`
+4. Go into the EmuDeck app, Manage Emulators, Ryujinx, and hit "reset configuration" to obtain the correct configurations.

+* Windows

-5. Your games will now launch using the version of the emulator you downloaded
+1. Download the version of the emulator you would like to use from GitLab: [https://git.ryujinx.app/ryubing/ryujinx/-/releases](https://git.ryujinx.app/ryubing/ryujinx/-/releases)
+2. Move the downloaded emulator and it's associated files to `Users/USERNAME/AppData/Roaming/EmuDeck/Emulators/Ryujinx, if the Ryujinx folder does not exist, you can create it.
+3. (Optional) Rename or delete the original emulator files if they exist.
+4. Go into the EmuDeck app, Manage Emulators, Ryujinx, and hit "reset configuration" to obtain the correct configurations.

 ---